jlmelville/sneer/docs/references.md

 [small NORB](https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/) and
 [CIFAR 10 and 100](https://www.cs.toronto.edu/~kriz/cifar.html) datasets and
 suggest a slightly heavier tail than mentioned in the Kobak paper, although they don't touch on optimization time.
-Also, they say that the Kobak paper only tries the heavy-tail t-SNE on "toy" datasets, which doesn't seem true for any revision of that paper on arXiv.

 ### Inhomogeneous t-SNE